Cecil M. Buffalo Jr. House

-The Cecil M. Buffalo Jr. House is a historic house at 16324 Arch Street Pike in Landmark, Arkansas.
+The Cecil M. Buffalo Jr. House (also known as the Buffalo House) is a historic house at 16324 Arch Street Pike in Landmark, Arkansas, United States.
 It is a single-story semi-circular structure, finished mainly in glass and fieldstone, with some vertical board siding.
 The outside portion of the semi-circle is mainly finished with sliding glass doors, while the inside portion has more windows.
 The building is topped by a flat roof.
 The house was built in 1968 to a design by Oklahoma architect Dean Bryant Vollendorf, and is a good example of his "Baysweep" style.

 The house was listed on the National Register of Historic Places in 2018.